Today, we’re releasing our Reduce Unused CSS (RUCSS) feature to all NitroPack users!

 When this mode is active, you can visit a test version of any page by adding ?testnitro=1 to its URL.
 While in Safe Mode, all changes you make (including turning on RUCSS) affect only these test pages.

-You can then enable RUCSS by switching to the Manual Mode and opening the Advanced Settings.
+You can then enable RUCSS by going to the CSS settings:

-Make sure you’re still in Safe Mode and save your settings and after enabling RUCSS.
+Make sure you’re still in Safe Mode and save your settings after enabling RUCSS.

 After that, open all pages you’d like to test by adding ?testnitro=1 to their URL.
 At a minimum, make sure to test: